kktse/kktse.github.io/_posts/2019-07-15-driver-science-in-amateur-motorsports.markdown

 At the guidance level, one must have an internal representation of the path such that one knows _what_ to look at.
 Path generation relies on long-term memory to recall the most effective route.
-Because driving occurs on a scene-by-scene basis, the line is generated based on key landmarks of the track.
-Preparation ahead of time and reflection of past trajectories can help encode this information into long-term memory.
+Because driving occurs on a scene-by-scene basis, the line is generated using key landmarks of the track.
+Preparation and reflection of known trajectories can help encode this information into long-term memory.

 Increasing the visual preview horizon is the fundamental goal of looking ahead.
-The tangent point model show that drivers typically look at the apex point of the upcoming corner.
-In contrast, racing drivers adjust their gaze to the outside of the corner just as they begin to turn-in.
+The tangent point model suggests that drivers typically look at the apex point of the upcoming corner.
+In contrast, racing drivers adjust their gaze to the outside just as they begin to turn into the corner.
 Visual preview is anticipatory based on knowing the trajectory _a-priori_ to entering the corner.
 Looking ahead allows you to take advantage of this information to maneuver the vehicle.

-Looking ahead also changes how your eyes and head physically move.
-In a comparison between racing drivers and non-racing drivers, it was shown that racing drivers rotate their heads into the turn in a way that maintains a zero head-to-eye angle.
+Looking ahead also changes how your eyes and head move.
+In a comparison between racing drivers and non-racing drivers, it is shown that racing drivers rotate their heads in a way that maintains a zero head-to-eye angle.
 Using your eyes to look ahead can be considered undesirable due to saccadic suppression, and therefore switching to physically rotating your head may be a desirable strategy to keep you focused on the path ahead.

 ## Closing Remarks
 Driver development and the application of "driver science" is still in its